HarshitHDD/Collection-in-Java/README.md

 # Set Interface
 Set Interface in Java is present in java.util package.
 It extends the Collection interface.
 It represents the unordered set of elements which doesn't allow us to store the duplicate items.
 We can store at most one null value in Set.
 Set is implemented by HashSet, LinkedHashSet, and TreeSet.

-## HashSet
+### HashMap
-HashSet class implements Set Interface.
-It represents the collection that uses a hash table for storage.
-Hashing is used to store the elements in the HashSet.
-It contains unique items. and in HashMap however, store items can be store in "key/value" pairs, and you can access them by an index of another type (e.g. a String).
+HashMap class implements Set Interface.
+It represents the collection that uses a Key/Value pairs for storage.
+Hashing is used to store the elements in the HashMap.It contains unique items(keys). so, the full items or object are store in "key/value" pairs, and you can access them by an key.

 example:
 ```
-import java.util.HashSet;
+import java.util.HashMap;
 public class Main{
   public static void main(String args[]){
 //Creating HashSet and adding elements
-    HashSet<String,String> arrayName=new HashSet<String,String>();
+    HashMapString,String> arrayName=new HashMap<String,String>();
     arrayName.put("one","1");
     arrayName.put("two","2");
     arrayName.put("three","3");